DeveloperTani/Iot-edge/README.md

 # IoT Edge System + Thermostat Sensor logger

-This project is a working prototype of an IoT Edge deployment using a physical Ubuntu laptop as the edge device.
-It simulates and collects telemetry from two sources:
+This project is a working prototype of an Azure IoT Edge deployment using a physical Ubuntu laptop as the edge device.
+It collects and routes telemetry from two sources:

     The laptop’s own system metrics (CPU, memory, disk)

-    A custom-built ESP32-based thermostat sending real-time temperature and humidity data via MQTT
+    A custom-built ESP32 thermostat, which receives direct method calls and sends real-time temperature and humidity data over MQTT

 Messages are routed through Dockerized modules and sent upstream to Azure IoT Hub, forming the basis for a remote-monitoring, real-time data platform.